 To give you some background, I was a die-hard fan of Beautycounter’s SkinTwin concealer and used that as my base makeup on most days (I.E. in place of the foundation because COVID happened and my makeup routine got majorly pared down!) but they put a halt on production because of a packaging issue (the applicator kept breaking!) so I needed to find something to tide me over in the interim.

 This stick came along at the perfect time, or else I probably wouldn’t have considered ordering it.
 And I do still have a bit of the BC concealer left so I’ve been playing around with both to compare.
 I love both, and I still use both!

 I would say the Merit stick is more matte–which is interesting because matte products don’t typically get along with my skin.
 As it is already on the drier side.
 But magically, I do not have any issues with this product at all!
 I do make sure to apply moisturizer beforehand, so that may have a lot to do with it.
 But it does a great job of not settling into fine lines or emphasizing dry areas of skin.

 (I also heard from a reader with oily skin that it works great on her skin too!
 So just an FYI for those with skin on the oilier side!)

 What’s the coverage like?
 Does it stay all day?

-I love the coverage it provides, as it is very natural-looking!
-And I would say the coverage is buildable and easily blendable–it can be light with first application and then you can build it in certain areas as needed to a true medium coverage.
+I love the coverage it provides, as it has a very natural finish!
+And I would say the coverage is buildable and easily blendable–it can be light with the first application and then you can build it in certain areas as needed to a true medium coverage.
 I like to blend it with a foundation brush.
-You can see in the photos it does a good job of evening out skin tone, brightening up under eyes, and covering up dark spots/ areas that are a little red/uneven.
+You can see in the photos it does a good job of evening out skin tone, brightening up under the eyes, and covering up dark spots/ areas that are a little red/uneven.

 I do not think this product could be full coverage.
-In other times in my life when I’ve truly needed a full coverage, this wouldn’t have been enough for me.
+At other times in my life when I truly needed full coverage, this wouldn’t have been enough for me.

 Who is this product best for?